Head on up to the famous Lavender fields of Hokkaido for a cool summer break and some stunningly beautiful views.

 Right now, many in Honshu—Japan’s main island—are sweating buckets and feeling uncomfortably sticky, as summer in Japan is quite the hot and humid season.
 So where’s one good place for a summer getaway?
 Up north taking in the lovely Hokkaido lavender fields—that’s where!
 Hokkaido’s climate is cooler than mainland Japan, which means that summers over there are more pleasant.

-Getting in and around Furano and Biei
+Getting To and Around Furano and Biei

-If you’re getting to Hokkaido by plane, the most common point of entry is Sapporo’s New Chitose Airport.
+If you’re getting to Hokkaido by plane, the most common point of entry is Sapporo New Chitose Airport.
 (For the cheapest ways to get to Sapporo from Tokyo, check out this article, which covers the “Welcome to Hokkaido” discount flight fare.)
 From Sapporo, you can take the Chuo Bus to Furano, which costs 2,260 yen one-way (or 4,150 yen round-trip) and takes about 2 and 1/2 hours.
 You can check the timetable here.

 Also, do note that some options mentioned here are unavailable during non-summer months (summer months in Japan being June, July, and August).

-3. Shared taxis (only from Nakafurano Station to Farm Tomita, and vice-versa)
+Shared taxis (only from Nakafurano Station to Farm Tomita, and vice-versa)

 Running every 20 minutes from around 8:40 am-4:50 pm all July, a ride costs 200 yen per passenger.
 Up to nine passengers can fit in a taxi.
 You can’t make a reservation; just board from Nakafurano Station, Farm Tomita, or Tomita Melon House.
 This is a good option if you don’t have one of the aforementioned rail tickets.

-This article was written in 2015 and last updated in May 2017.
+This article was written in 2015 and last updated in June 2018.